Euro-BioImaging/BatchConvert/README.md

 ## Configuration

 BatchConvert can be configured to have default options for file conversion and transfer.
 Probably, the most important sets of parameters to be configured include credentials for the remote ends.
-The easiest way to configure remote locations is by running the interactive configuration command as indicated below.
+The easiest way to configure remote stores is by running the interactive configuration command as indicated below.

 ### Configuration of the s3 object store